-- If the A.I.’s total exceeds the solo player’s by two or more, then the two leftmost Leader Tiles are discarded, and the solo player must pick the only one that remains.
+- If the A.I.’s total exceeds the player’s total by two or more, then the two leftmost Leader Tiles are discarded, and the solo player must pick the only one that remains.

 Once the solo player has selected their Leader Tile, they resolve the rest of the Draft Leaders phase as normal, dropping their previous Leader Tile into their stomach.
-The Village King Token is then passed to the A.I. if the solo player current has it, or else it is passed back to the solo player.
+The Village King Token is then passed to the A.I. if the solo player currently has it, or else it is passed back to the solo player.
 Remember that the Village King Token is only important for determining whether the A.I. will use columns or rows for selecting cards, and does not affect turn order (the solo player always picks first and last in each round).

 Just as in the multiplayer game, the final round is triggered when the solo player completely fills their monster’s stomach, or ends immediately if the stomach is filled during the Draft Leaders phase.

-- For each class type, the A.I. gains point equal to the number of cards of that class type, squared.
-Cards with no class type icon are ignored in this step.
+- The A.I. gains points equal to the number of cards of that class type, squared.
+Peasant cards are ignored during this step.

-For example, if the A.I. has 1 wizard, 3 archers, 0 swordsman, and 2 generals, it would receive 1 (for the wizard), 9 (for the archers), 0 (for the swordsman), and 4 (for the generals), for a total of 14 points.
+For example, if the A.I. has 1 Wizard, 3 Archers, 0 Swordsman, 0 Clerics, and 2 Captains, it would receive 1 (for the Wizard), 9 (for the Archers), 0 (for the Swordsman), 0 (for the Clerics), and 4 (for the Captains), for a total of 14 points.

 - Additionally, the A.I. will score points for every card (including the class cards that were already scored) based on the size of the shape on that card.
-For example, a card whose shape has two tiles would score 2 points, whereas a card with a 4-tile shape would score 4 points.
+For example, a card with a shape of two tiles would score 2 points, whereas a card with a 4-tile shape would score 4 points.
 Peasant cards are scored during this step.

 Once the A.I.’s score has been calculated, the solo player wins if their score is equal to or greater than the A.I.’s score, and lose if their score is less than the A.I.’s score.